 Although the determination of the preferred resolution strategy will be based on the structure and business model of the individual firm, it is possible that there will remain obstacles to resolution that are related to the firm's structure or business model.
 The regular conduct of resolvability assessments should help identify any impediments to resolution that may arise from the legal and operational structure.
-Authorities may therefore need to require firms to make changes to legal and business structures to address such obstacles and improve their resolvability (KA 10.5).
+Authorities may therefore need to require firms to make appropriate and proportionate changes to legal and business structures where necessary to address such obstacles and improve their resolvability (KA 10.5).
+The decision to impose any such requirement should take due account of the effect on the soundness and stability of ongoing business.